luckythandel/netx/README.md

 **About**

 Netx is a python script made with [Pexpect](https://pexpect.readthedocs.io/) lib.
 Netx provies you a fully intrective shell.
-You can use this python script in [CTF challanges](https://hackthebox.eu) where you have to use netcat listner and after getting a shell, you make it intrective shell.
+You can use this Python script in [CTF challanges](https://hackthebox.eu) where you have to use netcat listener and after getting a shell, you make it an interactive shell.
 It can be frustrating sometimes. this python script will do the same without wasting your precious time.

 **Functions**
  * Choose which commad you want to run
- * Leave at any commadn and intreact from there
+ * Leave at any commadn and interact from there
  * Auto choose Python version based on Remote Host
  * Colorful Output
  * Resize Shell as you want
- * Ask to change user (sudo user)
+ * Change user (sudo user)
  * Use netcat
   **Screenshots**